retiredbatmanforsale/lexai-fellowship/README.md

 ## 🧠 Pedagogy

-- 🧬 **First Principles Only** — We don’t treat AI like magic.
+- 🧬 **First Principles Only** — We don't treat AI like magic.
 We open the black box and teach you how to build one.
 - 💻 **Code-Along Philosophy** — Every concept backed by live code in Jupyter.
 - 🧭 **Conceptual Anchors** — Visuals, analogies, and mental models over rote formulas.
 - 🔁 **Repetition = Retention** — Deliberate overlap of topics to deepen understanding.